Help! My dog has bad breath

-Signs of dental disease
+Signs of dental disease in dogs

 Red, inflamed or angry-looking gums

-- A change in eating behaviour: reluctance to eat, chewing on one side, gulping food, preferring wet food, no longer wanting to chew normal treats, or vocalising when they chew something firmer than normal
+A change in eating behaviour: reluctance to eat, chewing on one side, gulping food, preferring wet food, no longer wanting to chew normal treats, or vocalising when they chew something firmer than normal

-- No longer wanting to play with toys
+No longer wanting to play with toys

-- Facial swelling: may indicate an abscess
+Facial swelling: may indicate an abscess

-- Prevention: brushing your dog’s teeth everyday is the best way to remove and prevent plaque build up
+Prevention: brushing your dog’s teeth everyday is the best way to remove and prevent plaque build up

 Your dog will take time to get used to having their teeth brushed.
 Advice on how to start brushing your dog’s teeth can be found on the Virbac website

 - If you are finding it difficult to brush your dog's teeth, other methods of plaque reduction are available, but they are designed to complement brushing:

-- Water additives: for example, Virbac Aquadent
+Water additives: for example, Virbac Aquadent

-- Oral rinses: for example, Virbac Hexarinse
+Oral rinses: for example, Virbac Hexarinse

 Seaweed supplements: for example, ProDen PlaqueOff® Powder

-- Choose a good quality brand that is low in sugar if your dog will only eat wet food
+Choose a good quality brand that is low in sugar if your dog will only eat wet food

 Encourage your dog to play with rope toys; the fibres will rub against their teeth as they chew

-Treatment of dental disease
+Treatment of dental disease in dogs

 When to see your vet

-- If you see any of the signs of dental disease mentioned above
+You see any of the signs of dental disease mentioned above

-- If your dog has a sore mouth, or a change in eating or chewing behaviour
+Your dog has a sore mouth, or a change in eating or chewing behaviour